Written by 1:51 am DNS

 As you just read, the UDP is unreliable but a lot faster than TCP, but don’t panic just yet.
 DNS requests are very tiny, so they have no problems fitting into the UDP segments.

 It doesn’t use a time-consuming three-way hand-shake procedure to start the data transfer like TCP does.
-The UDP just transmits the data and save plenty of time.
+The UDP just transmits the data and saves plenty of time.

-UDP can support many more client at the same time thanks to the lack of connection state.
-The TCP has Receive and Send buffers, Sequence and Acknowledge Number Parameters and congestion-control parameter.
+UDP can support many more clients at the same time thanks to the lack of connection state.
+The TCP has Receive and Send buffers, Sequence and Acknowledge Number Parameters and congestion-control parameters.

 Don’t think it is so dangerous using UDP, you can add extra protection on the application layer.
 An application can use it and it can be reliable by using timeouts and resend at the application layer.